mufeedvh/code2prompt/README.md

 - Optionally include the Git diff output (staged files) in the generated prompt.
 - Copy the generated prompt to the clipboard on generation.
 - Save the generated prompt to an output file.
+- Exclude files and folders by name or path.
+- Add line numbers to source code blocks.

 ## Installation